bachfamily/bach/Readme.txt

 The bell programming language has been conceived and developed by Andrea Agostini within the context of a MRC residency at IRCAM, under the supervision of Jean Louis Giavitto.

-We wish to thank: Carlos Agon, Arshia Cont, Eric Daubresse, Emmanuel Jourdan, Serge Lemouton, Jean Lochard, Mikhail Malt and all the other people at IRCAM who have supported and encouraged the work, although not an internal IRCAM project.
+We wish to thank Carlos Agon, Gérard Assayag, Greg Beller, Arshia Cont, Emmanuel Jourdan, Serge Lemouton, Jean Lochard, Mikhail Malt and all the other people at IRCAM who have supported and encouraged the work, although not an internal IRCAM project.
+We would like to especially acknowledge the friendship of the late ƒric Daubresse, one of the earliest and most enthousiastic supporters of bach.

-We also wish to thank: Sara Adhitya, Davide Bordogna, DaFact, Phil Gaskill, Eric Grunin, Mika Kuuskankare, Andrew Pask, Andrea Rota, Andrea Sarto.

-bach includes:
+We also wish to thank Cycling '74 for their help with allowing bach do the obscure things it does inside Max, in particular Jeremy Bernstein, Joshua Kit Clayton, Emmanuel Jourdan (once again!), Andrew Pask, Gregory Taylor and David Zicarelli.

-- Robert Pi�chaud's "November for bach" font, a customized version of the "November" font (https://www.klemm-music.de/notation/november2/en/index.php)
+A special thanks goes to Robert Piéchaud, for giving us a customized, open-source version of his beautiful "November" music font for inclusion in bach.
-- A modified version of Simon Tatham's listsort (https://www.chiark.greenend.org.uk/~sgtatham/algorithms/listsort.c)
-- A modified version of The Mini-XML library (https://www.msweet.org/mxml/index.html)
-- A modified version of the Kiss FFT library (https://github.com/mborgerding/kissfft)
-- A modified version of the IRCAM SDIF library (http://sdif.sourceforge.net/extern/alpha-main.html)

-All the above libraries are included in the publicly available source code repository of bach.
+Finally, we wish to thank all our Patreon supporters, whose generous contribution is a tangible encouragement to carry on our quixotic work.

 ===================================================